 Stay calm in a Performance Appraisal

 Stay calm.
 This is very hard to do when you’re listening to someone else talk about you, particularly if the appraisal turns out to be a negative one.
 However, remaining unemotional is the safest and most professional thing you can do.
-Take a deep breath, avoid nervous habits like foot-tapping or popping your knuckles and remind yourself to listen and process what you’re hearing without responding.
-To stay calm in a Performance Appraisal is a great way to show your personal development.
+Take a deep breath, avoid nervous habits like foot-tapping or popping your knuckles, and remind yourself to listen and process what you’re hearing without responding.
+Stay calm in a Performance Appraisal is a great way to show your personal development.

 Listen to what your supervisor is saying.
 Whether you agree or not, this is not the time to argue or raise objections.
 Jot down notes of the specific issues he is identifying as weaknesses or shortcomings in your job performance.
 You likely are emotional and tense and don’t want to risk forgetting these points later when you have calmed down and want to address them.